TzashR/Model-V/README.md

 # Model-V
-Learns and predicts values of data points in space by their neighbors, when their neighbors aren't always reliable Files I'm actually working on are
+Learns and predicts values of data points in space by their neighbors, when their neighbors aren't always reliable Files I'm actually working on are:

   World_Objects - defining the classes for objects in the simulation: DataPoints, Map and Reporter

   WorldManager - defining the class of the Simulator Manager